xiangzhennan/shitcode-web/README.md

 [Click here](portfolio/Conclusion/README.md) to see:

 a.
-Conclusion on the group working practices
+Conclusion on working practices of the group

 b.
-Conclusion on the success of the project
+Conclusion on success of the project

 c.
 How coronavirus has affected the project